Shuyuan Mary Ho, Ph.D.

 A hallmark outcome of this research is Shuyuan’s patented invention, “Online Polygraph: Systems and Methods for Detecting Deception in Computer-Mediated Communication” (U.S. Patent No. 11,714,970; FSU Tech ID 21-020), issued on August 1, 2023.
 The patent establishes a novel paradigm for automated deception detection, setting the stage for scalable, human-aware cybersecurity systems.

 In addition, Shuyuan has developed copyrighted innovations that translate research into societal impact.
 These include Veracity AI, a truth-disclosure system designed to counter adversarial image manipulation, and Pandemic Self Defense (FSU Tech ID 21-003), a context-aware mHealth intervention that enhances situational awareness and supports individual decision-making during public health crises.
 Together, these innovations reflect a broader vision of cybersecurity as both a technical and human safeguard—spanning organizational defense, societal trust, and personal resilience.
-For recent publications, inventions, and ongoing work, please refer to Shuyuan’s ORCID, Google Scholar, and CV.
+For recent publications, inventions, and ongoing work, please refer to Shuyuan’s her ORCID, Google Scholar, CV and personal website.

 Grants & Awards

-- Florida State University Seed Award (047041): Multimodal Deepfake Information Manipulation, Analysis and Detection, $99,663, 06/21/24--05/06/26.
+- Florida State University Seed Award (047041): Multimodal Deepfake Information Manipulation, Analysis and Detection, $99,663, 06/21/24-05/06/26.
 Role: Principal Investigator.

 - 2024-2025 Fulbright U.S. Scholar at Alma Mater Studiorum—Università di Bologna (Unibo) Facoltà di Informatica e Ingegneria, Bologna, Italy.